georgercarder/compression/README.md

 VPL George R. Carder 2023

+Library starting with LibCompression but now contains other utilities including:

+- `LibCompression.sol`
+- `LibDynamicBuffer.sol`
+- `LibEncryption.sol`
+- `LibPack.sol`

+this repo started with the statment:

-compress the shit out of a bytes array. in this case "shit" is "zeros".
+`compress the shit out of a bytes array. in this case "shit" is "zeros".`

 basic benchmarking: